Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 The chart above shows Tesla’s total debts to equity ratio for the period from fiscal 2015 to 2022.

-At this ratio, Tesla’s leverage was $4 dollars of debt to $1 dollars of equity, illustrating that the company was moderately leveraged with respect to equity.
+At this ratio, Tesla’s leverage was $4 dollars of debt to $1 dollars of equity, illustrating the moderate leverage with respect to equity.

-Over the years, Tesla’s debt to equity ratio has been declining and reached only 0.2X as of 2022 2Q.
+Over the years, Tesla’s debt-to-equity ratio has been declining and reached only 0.1X as of 2022 4Q.

 At this ratio, Tesla’s leverage was low as its debt was far less than its equity.